muaz-khan/WebRTC-Experiment/Signaling.md

 You can use any signaling implementation with any [WebRTC Experiment](https://www.webrtc-experiment.com/); whether it is XMPP/SIP or PHP/MySQL or Socket.io/WebSockets or WebSync/SignalR or PeerServer/SignalMaster or other gateway.

+=

 ##### Nodejs/Socketio Server-Side Code

-Your server side nodejs can be as simple as:
+Your server side code can be as simple as possible like this:

 ```javascript
 io.sockets.on('connection', function (socket) {